Clearing 2025 is now open. Sign up for Priority Clearing for a call back.

 • case studies

-• work-related assessments with evidence of achievements in practice
+• work-related assessments with evidence of achievements in practice.

 BSc (Hons) Sports Therapy Programme Specification